Dr. Christopher L. Bennett, Ph.D., M.S., B.S.E.E.

 Ms. Crowther has worked for the University of Miami for over 11 years.
 She graduated with a Bachelor’s degree in Management and Communications at the University of Miami.
 In addition, she earned a Master’s degree in Business Administration at Nova Southeastern University.
 Ms. Crowther is responsible for the day-to-day management of all sponsor-related activities including research and program grants for the Department of Physical Therapy.
 This includes, responsible for all budget and strategic planning, pre and post award, quality assurance, human subject activities, fiscal management and coordination of research related meetings.
 In addition, seeks funding opportunities in the areas of research, program, and scholarship grants.
 She also provides support to the F. O.R.E.
 Center faculty members and students.

-Dr. Kim received his B.S., M.S., and Ph.D. degrees from Hanyang University, Seoul, Republic of Korea, in 2005, 2007, and 2012, respectively, all in electronics and computer engineering.
-From 2012 to 2014, he was a postdoctoral fellow with the Center for Bionics at the Korea Institute of Science and Technology (KIST), Seoul, Republic of Korea.
-He is currently a postdoctoral fellow with the Functional Outcomes Research and Evaluation (FORE) Center at the University of Miami, Florida, USA.
+Dr. Kim received his B.S., M.S., and Ph.D. degrees from Hanyang University, Seoul, South Korea, in 2005, 2007, and 2012, respectively, all in electronics and computer engineering.
+From 2012 to 2014, he was a postdoctoral fellow with the Center for Bionics at the Korea Institute of Science and Technology (KIST).
+He is currently an Assistant Scientist with the Functional Outcomes Research and Evaluation (FORE) Center at the University of Miami Miller School of Medicine, Florida, USA.
 He has theoretical and technical expertise in the signal processing.
 He also has a background in biomedical and rehabilitation engineering, with specific training and expertise in key research areas for the FORE Center.
-His current research interests include motion profiling, pervasive gait analysis, high-speed human movement analysis for sports applications, fall risk prediction, and automating clinical assessments for at-home and field use applications.
+His current research interests include motion profiling, pervasive gait analysis, high-speed human movement analysis for sports applications, and automating clinical assessments for at-home and field use applications.
+He is doing his best to develop wearable mobile technologies to prevent or reduce sports-related injuries in Miami Hurricane athletes.
+Go Canes!

 Mr. Viggiano is a research associate in the Department of Physical Therapy at the Miller School of Medicine.
 His primary role at the FORE Center is to serve as the lead architect for the suite of research-related software being developed in the lab, such as iOs apps as well as web and database services.
 David earned his BS at the University of Miami (2004) with a dual-major in Applied Physics and Mathematics, and his MS (2007) in Electrical and Computer Engineering.
 While earning his masters degree, he worked on a research project developing a 3D Ground Penetrating Radar (GPR) system.
 He then spent several years working with an opthalmic imaging company to acquire and analyze Optical Coherence Tomography (OCT) and Scanning Laser Ophthalmoscope (SLO) data of the human retina.
 Finally, he worked with a company developing schedule software for the media and entertaining industry before returning to the University of Miami to take his current position.